Grad School Projects

 For a couple of years.

 No day was the same as another.
-I had one priority.
-Research.
+I had one priority, research.
 Designing and contributing to projects to answer interesting questions.
 I focused on conducting experiments, I worked to get results and I analyzed them.
 The goal was to better understand microbial processes related to nutrient cycling in the environment.

 A mix of working in the field and days spent in the laboratory.
 Collaborating with a mix of researchers from completely different fields.
 Training and working with undergrads.
 I was challenged to develop methods that the lab had not run before.